 Continue reading to learn how to do these.

-1] Enable the Tab Search feature using the flag
+1] Enable/Disable Tab Search icon using the flag

 This method takes advantage of the experimental Enable Tab Search flag of Google Chrome Canary.
 Note that the Enable Tab Search flag is unstable, so proceed with caution.